ambrosus/ambrosus-node/docs/tutorial.md

 # Ambrosus tutorial

 Welcome to Ambrosus tutorial.
 Follow the steps below to create your first assets and events on the Ambrosus Network.
-We will use publically available ambrosus node, available under ``.
+We will use publicly available ambrosus test node, available under `gateway-test.ambrosus.com`.

 ## Before you start